Kirushanr/blog/_posts/2021-09-25-knowing-the-unknown-discovering-devices-connected-to-the-internet.md

 > If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained, you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle. - [Sun Tzu](https://suntzusaid.com/book/3/18)

-# Passive reconnaissance (Recon)
+# Passive reconnaissance

-The first phase of hacking is reconnaissance, where the attacker research and gathers information about a target.
+The first phase of hacking is reconnaissance (recon), where the attacker research and gathers information about a target.
 Passive reconnaissance collects information about a target without raising alarms; this phase does not directly interact with a target or its network assets.

 There are SaaS (Software As A Service Platforms), which provide information gathered from actively scanning the internet (Active Reconnaissance).
 They are passive recon tools.